Either heart-to-heart chat or CFO-friendly approaches, the CIO and CFO are both strategic allies and complimentary partners.

 - Regularly review the business basics with your CFO: budget, revenue oriented projects, board concerns, make sure all IT related contracts are clearly owned.
 Delegate related cost containment to procurement and the relevant product/service managers and business owners, learning from other centralized functions such as HR or finance about their budget planning as well.
 Communicate in terms of (internal) customer satisfaction and how it correlates with the budget.
 Focus projects on cost containment.
 Innovate on the removal of non-differentiating responsibilities.

 - Align as much of your budget as possible with various business, product and channel leaders.
 Agree their part of the IT budget and their finance/analyst if they have one.
 You and the business leader tag team conversations with the CFO, making it clear that the budget put forward is required to support the business leaders’ revenue forecast, budget, and strategy.
 This demonstrates how IT is supporting each part of the business.
 Ideally, these are the business leaders in support with the CIO when you sit down under the CFO's budget microscope.

 - Understand CFO’s ‘short term’ view with empathy, if his/her customers (BOD, shareholders, C-Level Peers) think quarterly, then he/she should (at least in part) as well.
 Phase IT programs, projects and initiatives into quarterly or annual bite-sized chunks to fit into your customer's (the CFO's) horizon.
 But also bring up long-term thoughts & visions with business leaders including CFOS, to give them more empathy about the CIO's role and struggles.

-Either heart-to-heart chat or CFO-friendly approaches, the CIO and CFO are both strategic ally and complimentary partners, by working closely; they can transform IT from cost center into value generator, and integrate IT into business seamlessly.
+Either heart-to-heart chat or CFO-friendly approaches, the CIO and CFO are both strategic allies and complimentary partners.
+By working closely; they can transform IT from the cost center into value generator, and integrate IT into business seamlessly.